littlespex/cmcd/README.md

 ```

 ## Usage
-The top level `Cmcd` object contains references to all the CMCD data properties.
-Properties that are not filled out, or have `null` or `undefined` values, will not be serialized.
+All CMCD properties are optional.
+Properties that are with nullish values will not be serialized.

 ```typescript
 import {